-Each day, individual Consumers enter into transactions with businesses for products or services for their personal, family or household use.
-In many instances, the form agreement relating to the transaction between the business and individual Consumer contains a clause providing for binding Arbitration and/or non-binding mediation.
+Every day, individual consumers enter into transactions with businesses for products or services for their personal, family or household use.
+In many instances, the form agreement relating to the transaction between the business and the individual consumer contains a clause providing for binding arbitration and/or non-binding mediation.

-PLEASE NOTE: These standards do not apply to the use of arbitration in resolving disputes arising from commercial transactions between a lender and commercial borrowers or a company and commercial customers or other financial services such as investment and real estate transactions.
-Nor do they apply if the agreement to arbitrate was negotiated by the individual Consumer and the company.
+PLEASE NOTE: These standards do not apply to the use of arbitration in resolving disputes arising from commercial transactions between lenders and commercial borrowers or companies and commercial customers or other financial services, such as investments and real estate transactions.
+Nor do they apply if the agreement to arbitrate was negotiated by the individual consumer and the company.

 NAM shall have the sole discretion to determine whether the case constitutes a consumer transaction under NAM’s Comprehensive Dispute Resolution Rules and Procedures.

 Areas of experience